alberto-poncelas/feedback_classification/README.md

 A script for classifying feedback using keras.

-The data consist of comments from apps users and hotel customer reviews.
+The data used is a sample of comments from users of software apps and hotel customer reviews.

+The reviews are classified as "positive", "negative" or "neutral"